How to schedule Google+ Posts

 I have talked about using Buffer for scheduling Facebook, LinkedIn and Twitter activity, and many WordPress users swear by TweetOldPost.
 I have also mentioned how HootSuite can be used to schedule posts.
 And while HootSuite does support Google+ Pages, the bulk scheduling utility requires some cumbersome Excel work, and the application still doesn't support personal Google+ profiles.

-To make sure that your Google+ personal and business profiles have regular activity, and that your followers get to see your older articles, I recommend checking out Do Share.
+To make sure that your Google+ personal profile has regular activity, and that your followers get to see your older articles, I recommend checking out Do Share.
+(For a comprehensive look at every available option for scheduling Google+ Posts, both for personal profiles and business Pages and Communities, take a look at Scheduling Google+ Posts, The Complete Guide.)

 What is Do Share?